fossasia/badgemagic.fossasia.org/README.txt

 * To make styling easier the &lt;ul&gt; has a class of Tweets - &lt;ul class="tweets"&gt;
 * Each Tweet is a list item &lt;li&gt;
 * Each Time reference is an emphasised link &lt;em&gt;&lt;a&gt;
+* Inside the &lt;li&gt; we now have (if you choose to diplay it) the avatar image
+* Inside the &lt;li&gt; we also have (if you choose to diplay them) the Twitter intents.
+These are are in a DIV with a class of 'intent-meta' – in case you want to control its placement or spacing further.
+Each Intent is a link containing a 'span' for icon (using icon fonts for speed and styling flexibility) and another span for the text
 * Done.

 = Where can I get help =

-If you're really stuck check out the [support portal](http://planetinteractive.freshdesk.com/support/login "Support by Planet Interactive")
+If you're really stuck use the Wordpress Support Forum or check out the [support portal](http://planetinteractive.freshdesk.com/support/login "Support by Planet Interactive")

 = More FAQs =
-As far as we know it just works!
+We've tested it and as far as we know it works great!
 Phew, but if you have an issue or you want to propose some functionality then submit you ideas at the [support portal](http://planetinteractive.freshdesk.com/support/login "Support by Planet Interactive") and we'll update these FAQs and get onto it when we can.

 == Screenshots ==